Date: November 4-5, 2022

-The 2022 POGO Multidisciplinary Symposium on Childhood Cancer – Central Nervous System Tumours – will examine clinical and scientific advances in the diagnosis and treatment of central nervous system (CNS) tumours in children and adolescents and highlight the impact of this disease on patients, families and survivors.
+The 2022 POGO Multidisciplinary Symposium on Childhood Cancer – Central Nervous System Tumours – examined clinical and scientific advances in the diagnosis and treatment of central nervous system (CNS) tumours in children and adolescents and highlighted the impact of this disease on patients, families and survivors.

-This year’s hybrid conference features options for in-person or virtual attendance and promises something for every healthcare provider invested in the care of children with cancer and their families.
+This year’s hybrid conference featured options for in-person or virtual attendance and promises something for every healthcare provider invested in the care of children with cancer and their families.

 Royal College Maintenance of Certification Section 1: 11.5 hours

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, approved by Continuing Professional Development, Faculty of Medicine, University of Toronto.
 You may claim a maximum of 11.5 hours (credits are automatically calculated).

 Participants will be able to:

 - Discuss cancer predisposition syndromes in the context of pediatric brain tumours and explain implications for treatment.

 - Explain the goal of the pediatric rare cancer tumour registry and describe the challenges of addressing therapy & diagnostics in rare pediatric diseases, including CNS tumours.